williamvds/uni/swm/lectures.md

 - __Dependency__: When changes in the definition of one class may cause changes to the other
   - Unidirectional
   - Dashed line

+## State Machine diagram
+- Visualises the possible states of a system and the events/messages that cause transitions between those states
+- Also shows the action(s) that result from a state change

+### States
+> State: A condition during the life of an object - when it satisfies some condition, performs some
+> action, or waits for an event
+- __Start__: The initial state of an object when created - every diagram has exactly one
+- __Stop__: An end to the flow - a diagram can have multiple

+### Representation
+- __States__: Rounded boxes, with the name of the state within them
+- __Events__: Arrows pointing between the states, labelled, eg with a method name
+- __Guards__: Conditions in events that indicate it depends on specific values of an object's attributes
+  - Affect the behaviour of the state machine - transition can only occur when condition is true
+  - Condition appended to event arrow label, wrapped in [square brackets]

 # Coding tools
 ## Documentation